bjoernellens1/go1-ros/README.md

 GitHub workflows automate the process of building and deploying Docker images.
 In this repository, a GitHub workflow is set up to build the Docker images and push them to the GitHub Container Registry (GHCR).
 GHCR is a service provided by GitHub for hosting container images.
 For more information on GitHub workflows and GHCR, visit:
 - [GitHub Actions Documentation](https://docs.github.com/en/actions)
 - [GitHub Container Registry Documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry)

+### Using the Robot

+#### OliveTin Web User Interface

+The OliveTin web user interface allows for easy management of the Docker Compose services and the system itself.
+It is hosted on `go1-pc:1337/`.
+With OliveTin, you can:
+- Start the Docker Compose services
+- Stop the Docker Compose services
+- Reboot the PC

+To access OliveTin, when you are connected to the robot network, open a web browser and navigate to `http://go1-pc.local:1337/`.

 ### Services Overview